Israel's Netanyahu 'determined' to continue Gaza operation | Law-Order

 Netanyahu's tough comments marked the first public rift between the two close allies since the fighting began last week and could complicate international efforts to reach a cease-fire.

-Israel continued to pound targets in Gaza with airstrikes Wednesday, while Palestinian militants bombarded Israel with rocket fire throughout the day.
-In another sign of potential escalation, militants in Lebanon fired a barrage of rockets into northern Israel.
+Israel continued to pound targets in Gaza with airstrikes, while Palestinian militants bombarded Israel with rocket fire throughout the day.
+In another sign of potential escalation, militants in Lebanon fired a rocket barrage into northern Israel.

+After a visit to military headquarters, Netanyahu said he appreciated "the support of the American president," but he said Israel would push ahead to return "calm and security" to Israeli citizens.

 Biden had previously avoided pressing Israel more directly and publicly for a cease-fire with Gaza's Hamas militant rulers.
-But pressure has been ramping up on Biden to intervene more forcefully as other diplomatic efforts also gather strength.
+But pressure has been building for Biden to intervene more forcefully as other diplomatic efforts gather strength.

-Netanyahu has repeatedly vowed to press ahead with the operation, and his latest response to Biden signaled he had no intentions of stopping.

 Egyptian negotiators have also been working to halt the fighting, and an Egyptian diplomat said top officials were waiting for Israel's response to a cease-fire offer.
 The diplomat spoke on condition of anonymity in line with regulations.
 Meanwhile, German Foreign Minister Heiko Maas said he would fly to the region Thursday for talks with Israelis and Palestinians.

+Israel's Foreign Ministry said the foreign ministers of Slovakia and the Czech Republic would also arrive in Israel Thursday, and that the diplomats were invited by Foreign Minister Gabi Ashkenazi "to express their solidarity and support" for Israel.

 Earlier in the day, the Israeli military said it was widening its strikes on militant targets in southern Gaza to blunt continuing rocket fire from Hamas.
-At least nine people were killed in the Gaza Strip on Wednesday.
+At least nine people were killed Wednesday in the Gaza Strip.

 Twelve people in Israel, including a 5-year-old boy, a 16-year-old girl and a soldier, have been killed.